astuanax/sitefig.net/content/blog/webpage-classification.md

 Semantic networks like WordNet represent concepts (nodes) and the relationships between them (edges).
 WordNet groups words into sets of cognitive synonyms called *synsets*, which express distinct concepts.

 WordNet is a specific type of semantic network that groups words with similar meanings into sets called synsets.
 Each synset represents a specific meaning or idea.
 For example, in WordNet, the word "bank" might be part of one synset that refers to a place for money and another synset that refers to the side of a river.
-This helps computers understand which meaning of a word you’re using.
+This technique allows applications to "understand" and select which meaning of a word you’re referring to.

-big problem in sorting text into categories (text classification) is figuring out the right meaning of a word when it has multiple meanings.
+A problem in sorting text into categories (text classification) is figuring out the right meaning of a word when it has multiple meanings.
 This is called word sense disambiguation (WSD).
 It means deciding which meaning of a word fits best based on the words around it.

 In this paper, the authors use a special method called the UMND1 algorithm to solve this.
 It works by looking at the meanings of the nearby words and finding the one that makes the most sense.
 It does this by using WordNet’s synsets (groups of words with similar meanings) to calculate how similar the words are in meaning.